 Optimizing the operation of the mechanical infrastructure has several hidden cost benefits.
 First, it could lead to a reduction in the amount and regularity of required maintenance on systems.
 Second, equipment that is operated efficiently and within optimal conditions tends to last longer, which means that the useful service life of key components such as pumps and chillers can be extended.
 Pushing replacement timeframes out into the future extends the parameters of the financial model.
 The net effect is a reduction in the total cost of ownership.

 So, what is the role of the intelligent PDU in the data center environmental monitoring struggle?
 First, rack PDU(s) are uniquely positioned to provide cost-effective data collection points at the rack.
-Along with utility-grade power monitoring, they can also be leveraged to collect temperature and humidity points back to the system in real time.
-This combined power distribution, management, and monitoring approach leverages the sunk cost of rack PDUs.
+Along with utility-grade power monitoring, they can also be leveraged to collect temperature and humidity points back to the system in real-time.
+This combined power distribution, management, and monitoring approach leverage the sunk cost of rack PDUs.
 It makes them the eyes and ears, so to speak, within the rack.
-Having an intelligent PDUs is like having thousands of thermostats in your facility, right where you need them.
+Having intelligent PDUs is like having thousands of thermostats in your facility, right where you need them.